 My understanding of the software dependencies I'm using has increased dramatically and as a result so has my productivity.
 Great work Sourcetrail!

 As software engineers, we know that we have the skills and capacity to actualize all of our ideas.
 But sometimes, it’s more difficult than we expect.
-Professional software development is more often than not a team effort.
+Professional software development is often a team effort.
 Working in teams allows us to solve harder problems, but it comes at a cost.
-When a codebase grows, it becomes increasingly more complex to track every addition.
-Consequently, more and more time is spent investigating the current implementation while less is spent on writing new features.
-Developers new to a project will often have to spend days or even weeks familiarizing themselves with the codebase before actually becoming productive.
+When a codebase grows, it becomes increasingly complex to track every addition.
+Consequently, more and more effort is spent investigating the current implementation while less is spent on writing new features.
+Developers new to a project will often have to spend days or even weeks browsing the codebase to familiarize themselves with the implementation before actually becoming productive.

 Programming languages are constantly evolving.
 They reduce the overhead a software developer needs to keep in mind by abstracting away more and more limitations of the machine.
 But regardless of the language, if a project reaches a certain size, it's hard to keep a consistent mental model of the source code's structure.
 The problem here is not the poor abstraction of the language, but the high information density of code.
 Every line in the source code has a purpose and as software developers, we spend most of your time searching for those small pieces that are currently relevant.
 Why can't we take a step back and see how the components connect with each other, without constantly looking at every detail of code?